himanibirhade/Central-User-Management/intro_adding_new_user_to_central.md

 ### Adding a User Account

-This section describes how to add a user account on Central.
+This section describes how to add a user account to Central using the console.

 To add a user: